gabbersepp/dev.to-posts/blog-posts/private-page/eleventy-design/eleventy-design.md

 >**Note:** Of course you must set it before you include the other template file.

-# The base construct of my portfolio page
+# Summary
+I showed you how I would design my portfolio page and what `eleventy` techniques I need to implement it.
+In the next article I show you how I implemented it.
+Stay tuned!

 ----